frehner/modern-guide-to-packaging-js-library/README.md

 <details>
 <summary><code>exports</code> define the <i>how</i> and <i>what</i> of what can be imported</summary>

-The `exports` field on `package.json` is an incredibly useful addition, though it does add some complexity.
+The `exports` field on `package.json`, sometimes called "exportmaps", is an incredibly useful addition, though it does add some complexity.
 The two most important things that it does is:

 1. Defines what can and cannot be imported from your library, and what the name of it is.
 If it's not listed in `exports`, then developers cannot `import`/`require` it.
 2. Allows you to change which file is imported based on conditions you define, such as "Was the file `import`ed or `require`d?
 Do they want a `development` or `production` version of my library?" etc.

+`exports` acts almost like a public API for users of your library and can be useful and showing what files are internal, and what files are public.

 There are some good docs from the [NodeJS team](https://nodejs.org/api/packages.html#package-entry-points) and the [Webpack team](https://webpack.js.org/guides/package-exports/) on the possibilities here.
 Here is an example that covers some common use-cases: